IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/cloud.md

 #### Publish data

-*This section assumes that you know how to write a client application using iecf.
+*This section assumes that you know how to write a client application using iotkit-comm.
 If not, please go through the [client]{@tutorial client} tutorial first.*

 Create a service specification for the cloud (`enableiot-cloud-spec.json`):